karthikscale3/ctx-zip/README.md

 # ctx-zip

-Keep your agent context small and cheap by applying proven context management techniques. ctx-zip helps you manage context bloat through tool output compaction with boundary control and progressive tool discovery—reducing token usage, lowering costs, and improving agent performance.
+Keep your AI agent context small and cheap by managing tool bloat and large outputs. ctx-zip provides two complementary techniques: **Tool Discovery** (transform MCP servers and tools into explorable code) and **Output Compaction** (persist large results to storage with smart retrieval).

-Works primarily with the AI SDK for agents and loop control.
+Works with the AI SDK for agents and loop control.
 See: [AI SDK – Loop Control: Context Management](https://ai-sdk.dev/docs/agents/loop-control#context-management).

-## The Problem: Context Bloat

-As agents run longer conversations and use more tools, context windows fill up with:
-- **Large tool outputs**: Search results, file contents, API responses that consume thousands of tokens
-- **Tool definitions**: Hundreds or thousands of MCP tool schemas loaded upfront
-- **Conversation history**: Every message accumulates, even when older context is no longer needed

-This leads to:
-- **Exhausted context windows**: Models hit token limits and fail mid-conversation
-- **Higher costs**: More tokens = higher API costs
-- **Slower responses**: Larger contexts increase latency
-- **Reduced accuracy**: Models struggle with signal-to-noise ratio in bloated contexts

 ## Installation